MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation: Related work

 \subsection{Semantic Supervision}

-To mitigate the mismatch between token-level objectives and clinical goals, a growing amount of work augments report generation with semantic supervision that more directly encodes medical knowledge, grounding, or clinical consistency.
-Knowledge-centric methods explicitly encode medical structure: KERP \cite{li2019knowledge} learns an abnormality graph then paraphrases into text, improving entity/relationship fidelity, while GSKET \cite{yang2022knowledge} integrates general (graph-based) and specific (retrieved case) knowledge to guide sentence planning.
-Knowledge graph and knowledge base variants continue this line, for example, Attributed Abnormality Graph (ATAG) \cite{yan2023attributed} and Dynamic Graph Enhanced Contrastive Learning \cite{li2023dynamic} that update graph structure and add contrastive/matching losses for finer semantics.
+To mitigate the mismatch between token-level objectives and clinical goals, a growing amount of work augments report generation with semantic supervision that more directly reflects clinical meaning and image grounding.
+Knowledge-based approaches incorporate external knowledge to guide generation.
+For example, GSKET \cite{yang2022knowledge} integrates general (graph-based) and case-specific knowledge to support sentence planning, and Dynamic Graph Enhanced Contrastive Learning (DCL) \cite{li2023dynamic} refines graph structure and introduces contrastive objectives to encourage finer-grained semantic alignment.

-A complementary thread strengthens image–text grounding via matching or contrastive signals.
-Co-training a generator with image–text matching (ITM) heads (“self-boosting” \cite{wang2021self}) improves clinical alignment by penalizing mismatched pairs.
-Reinforced Cross-modal Alignment \cite{qin2022reinforced} introduces an RL objective over a cross-modal memory to better couple visual and textual cues; and segment-enhanced contrastive learning (MSCL \cite{zhao2023medical}) leverages segmentation (e.g., SAM \cite{kirillov2023segment}) to focus alignment on clinically meaningful regions of interest and reduce dataset bias.
+A complementary thread strengthens image-text grounding via matching or contrastive signals.
+Co-training a generator with image-text matching (ITM) heads (“self-boosting” \cite{wang2021self}) improves clinical alignment by penalizing mismatched pairs.
+Reinforced Cross-modal Alignment \cite{qin2022reinforced} introduces an RL objective over a cross-modal memory to better couple visual and textual cues; and segment-enhanced contrastive learning (MSCL \cite{zhao2023medical}) leverages segmentation to focus alignment on clinically meaningful regions of interest and reduce dataset bias.
 Retrieval-assisted systems operationalize this alignment at inference time: X-REM \cite{jeong2024multimodal} learns a contrastive matching score to retrieve report sentences conditioned on the image, improving grounding and reducing unsupported statements.
 CXRMate \cite{nicolson2024longitudinal} introduces longitudinal semantic rewards that leverage follow-up consistency signals to reduce hallucinations and improve clinically coherent reporting in chest X-rays.